Translational-Medical-Robotics/Translational-Medical-Robotics.github.io/README.md

 * The most relevant papers will be selected for short oral presentations during the workshop
 * Best poster awards will be presented to the authors of the 3 best-presented posters, determined through a panel of organizers
 ### IMPORTANT DATES
-* Deadline for submitting abstracts: 07th April 2024
+* Deadline for submitting abstracts: 28th April 2024 [New date]
-* Acceptance notification: 14th April 2024

 ## Date, Time, and Place
 * Friday, May 17th 2024